Wolfenswan/Digital-Humanities-Link-Repository/Readme.md

 ### Tutorials, Courses and Workshops
 - [Data Carpentry](https://datacarpentry.org/) - Workshops teaching data skills required for research
 - [Digital History](https://chnm.gmu.edu/digitalhistory/) - A guide to gathering, preserving and presenting the past on the web.
-- [freeCodeCamp](https://www.freecodecamp.org/) - Features courses on web development and data analysis with Python
+- [freeCodeCamp](https://www.freecodecamp.org/) - Features courses on web development and data analysis with Python.
-- [The Programming Historian](https://programminghistorian.org/) - Features a broad spectrum of peer-reviewed courses for digital historians
+- [The Programming Historian](https://programminghistorian.org/) - Features a broad spectrum of peer-reviewed courses for digital historians.

 ### Hackathons and Dev-Jams
 - [Coding Da Vince](https://codingdavinci.de/en) - Hackathon for open cultural data.